Memgames: Questions

-Our analysis of memgames leaves many questions open. \begin{enumerate} \item \Memo\ has simple parameterless rules.
-So, why is $m=12$ special? \item Are $m=0$ and $m=12$ the only immortal numbers in \Memo?
-(There are no others up to $m=2000$.)
-If there are others, are there infinitely many? \item How many times can a number $m$ appear on the frontier?
-We have found numbers that appear three times on the frontier; the smallest is 17, which appears on the frontier as $\mcG(n_\infty)$ for $n\in\{29,30,35\}$.
-There are many others as well, the first few of which are 24, 38, 42, and 50.
-We have not yet found any numbers that appear more than three times on the frontier.
-Still, we conjecture that a number can appear arbitrarily many times on the frontier. \item Are there other memgames with interesting Grundy structure?
-Specifically, in \cite{LRS09}, the memory is extended to include the include $k$ previous moves by the other player, where $k$ is a given game parameter.
-How do the Grundy values change, if we extend the definition of \Memo\ to allow up to $k-1$ consecutive mimics of the other player's move, but not the $k^{\rm th}$ one? \end{enumerate}
+Finally, we can ask a host of questions about \Memo. \begin{itemize} \item \Memo\ has simple, parameterless rules, yet they give rise to the unusual and mysterious sequence of immortal values $m = 0,12,1270,105161,\ldots.$ What is special about these numbers, or are they merely a combinatorial accident? \item Are there infinitely many immortal nim values? \item How many times can a nim value $m$ appear on the frontier?
+We have found values that appear four times on the frontier, the smallest of which is $m = 871$.
+We conjecture that there exist nim values that appear arbitrarily many times on the frontier. \item Are there generalizations of \Memo{} for which we can prove a general theory about frontiers and diagonals, but that exhibit other behaviors, such as diagonals other than $m = 0,12,1270,105161,\ldots$?
+(For example, one might consider ``perturbed'' variants of \Memo{} in which additional moves are permitted on small heap sizes, but the limiting behavior is the same.) \item Are there other memgames whose nim values have interesting structure?
+Specifically, in \cite{LRS09}, the memory is extended to include the $k$ previous moves by the other player, where $k$ is a ruleset parameter, and it is surprisingly demonstrated that the games have the same $\mathscr{P}$/$\mathscr{N}$ structure as games with a certain ``$k$-blocking maneuver.''
+In our setting, how do the nim values change if we extend the definition of \Memo\ to allow up to $k-1$ consecutive mimics of the other player's move, but not the $k^{\rm th}$ one?
+For yet another variation, one may want to study the game where the $k$ previous move sizes (by either player) are not allowed. \item In \cite{LR18} the memory function of {\sc Fibonacci Nim} is extended to range over all heaps, to a global parameter: Study {\sc Global Mem}. \end{itemize}